micromdm/micromdm/website/content/blog/wwdc21-declarative-management.md

 Amongst the many announcements at Apple's WWDC21 was [declarative management](https://developer.apple.com/news/?id=y3h32xgt).
 I would highly recommend [watching the WWDC session "Meet declarative device management"](https://developer.apple.com/videos/play/wwdc2021/10131/) to get a a general idea of what it is and how it works.

-I wanted to tinker with the new capabilities and made some initial support for it and thought I'd share how you can, too.
+I wanted to tinker with the new capabilities and created some initial support for it and wanted to share how you can try this out, too.
 My hope is that, if you're inclined, you can get these tools and start playing with it, too.

 Note this is a mostly technical how-to to get up and running and testing Declarative Management with NanoMDM.
 I hope to write more about the conceptual/paragidm changes DM brings as well more broad thinking in how to implement this on a server.
 See the bottom for links to further discussion.
 Also note this is all really early stuff, based on beta software and documentation priovided by Apple and of course is all subject to change.
-Tread lightly.

 <!--more-->

 ## Requirements

-First we'll need to discuss what you need for this blog:
+First you'll need to some things to get this going.

-* A running [NanoMDM](https://github.com/micromdm/nanomdm) instance on a specific code branch.
+* A running [NanoMDM](https://github.com/micromdm/nanomdm) instance (on a specific code branch, details below).
 This is probably the most difficult part to get going if you've never run an Open Source MDM solution before.
-* iOS or iPadOS running the iOS 15.0 pre-release
+* A device running the iOS or iPadOS 15.0 pre-release
-* Only [User Enrollment](https://support.apple.com/guide/deployment-reference-ios/user-enrollment-apdeb00576b2/web) is supported at this time with Declarative Management.
+* Only [User Enrollments](https://support.apple.com/guide/deployment-reference-ios/user-enrollment-apdeb00576b2/web) are supported at this time with Declarative Management.
     * Apple Business Manager or Apple School Manager is required to create Managed Apple IDs
-    * If you have ABM/ASM and Managed Apple IDs you can create a User Enrollment profile by adding the `ManagedAppleID` key to the enrollment profile.
+    * If you have ABM/ASM and Managed Apple IDs you can create a User Enrollment profile by adding the `ManagedAppleID` key to an MDM enrollment profile.
     * Check out the [WWDC20 videos from last year](https://developer.apple.com/videos/play/wwdc2019/303/) for more info on User Enrollment.

 Putting it all together this means that this iOS/iPadOS 15.0 device needs to be enrolled into the the NanoMDM instance using User Enrollment.
-NanoMDM will let you know the style of enrollment of the device when it connects as confirmation.
+NanoMDM will let you know the style of enrollment of the device when it connects (as confirmation).

 ## Overview

 If you look at the publically available documentation you can see that the [DeclarativeManagement check-in](https://developer.apple.com/documentation/devicemanagement/declarativemanagementrequest?changes=latest_minor) is, essentially, a wrapper for an HTTP service.
 It contains a body (called `Data`) and a "URL" endpoint (called `Endpoint`).

 To that end NanoMDM simply treats it as such and synchronously dispatches to an external HTTP DM "server" with that HTTP data.
-We return the HTTP result to the client in the body of the HTTP `DeclarativeManagement` check-in — not as a Plist (like other check-ins) but as whatever the DM "server" responds with — either nothing or JSON results.
+We return the HTTP result to the MDM client in the body of the HTTP `DeclarativeManagement` check-in from this DM "server" — not as a Plist (like other check-ins) but as whatever the DM "server" responds with: usually nothing or JSON results.

 Note that we also include the NanoMDM enrollment ID in the request in the `X-Enrollment-ID` header.

 ## Declarative management "server"